Alibaba's Ant Financial to buy 25 percent of India's One97

 "With over one billion people, India's payments market has vast untapped potential," Ant Vice President Cyril Han said in the statement.

 Paytm has about 23 million users, the companies said.
-The $2 billion valuation of operator One97 compares with the $11 billion of Flipkart Online Services Pvt Ltd (IPO-FLPK.N), India's biggest e-commerce company.
+The $2 billion valuation of operator One97 compares with the $11 billion of Flipkart Online Services Pvt Ltd, India's biggest e-commerce company.

 Citigroup and Goldman Sachs advised One97 on the deal.